 In recent years, mango production has become increasingly important in Kenya and represents an important food source.
 In addition, demand for the fruit is high and mangos can provide small farmers with a valuable source of income However, there are strict quarantine regulations and export bans are imposed on fruit affected by fruit flies, so excluding farmers from a profitable market.

-- Undertake a systematic recording of the damage caused by fruit flies to mangoes in the project regions in Kenya and Ethiopia
+- Document the damage caused by fruit flies in the production of mangoes at the new project locations in Kenya and Ethiopia

 The project has bred 7,500 F. arisanus and 9,000 D. longicaudata parasitic wasps: This has allowed the release of sufficient beneficial insects in the project regions.

 In addition, fruit-fly traps containing attractant have been placed in the fields.
 The traps are checked regularly and the number of flies caught is monitored.